-Somethings are worth waiting for.
-Like these muffins.
+Some things are worth waiting for.
+Like these banana espresso chocolate chip muffins.
 Perfect banana flavor balanced with semi-sweet chocolate chips that are totally enhanced by some instant espresso powder.
-Love, I tell you, love.

 And boy, I can see what they were gushing about months ago!
 These muffins are hands-down some of the best I’ve ever eaten!
 I love the fact that they were so quickly whipped up (not literally) by hand rather than having to pull out the stand mixer…and I love the fact that even though I forgot to add the milk until after I mixed in the chocolate chips at the end, the muffins still turned out amazing!

 Banana Espresso Chocolate Chip Muffins

-1 1/2 cups mashed, very ripe bananas (about 4)
+1 ½ cups mashed, very ripe bananas (about 4)

-1/2 cup sugar
+½ cup sugar

-1/4 cup firmly packed light brown sugar
+¼ cup firmly packed light brown sugar

-1/2 cup (1 stick) unsalted butter, melted
+½ cup (1 stick) unsalted butter, melted

 1/4 cup whole milk